-On fuel-injected engines, depressurise the fuel system as described in Chapter 4B or 4C.
-Disconnect the battery negative (earth) lead (refer to Chapter 5A, Section 1).
+- 1 On fuel-injected engines, depressurise the fuel system as described in Chapter 4B or 4C.

+2 Disconnect the better possible (sorth) lead - 2 Disconnect the battery negative (earth) lead (refer to Chapter 5A, Section 1). - 3 Refer to Chapter 1 and drain the cooling system.